 If they promote creation, they're promoting a religion.

-If you're just joining us, I'll try and catch you up, if I can.
+If you're just joining us, I'll try and catch you up if I can.

-Dedicated to the proclamation of factual scientific evidence supporting the biblical theory of... record, excuse me, of creation, his fact-filled informative seminars cause even the most devout evolutionists to sit up and take notice.
+His fact-filled, informative seminars cause even the most devout evolutionists to sit up and take notice.

-Here we have a 15-year high school teacher, science teacher as a matter of fact.
+Here we have a 15-year high school teacher, science teacher, as a matter of fact.

 His love for science sparked his interest in creation and evolution.